PDFs by language

-Agent Orange was a mixture of plant-killing chemicals (herbicides) used during the Vietnam War.
-It was used as a defoliant to remove tree cover, destroy crops, and clear vegetation from the perimeters of US bases.
-About 3 million Americans served in the armed forces in Vietnam and nearby areas during the time of the Vietnam War.
-Many of these veterans, as well as other people in the area, were exposed to Agent Orange during this time.
+Agent Orange was a mixture of plant-killing chemicals (herbicides) used by the United States military during the Vietnam War as a defoliant to remove tree cover, destroy crops, and clear vegetation around US bases.
+About 3 million Americans served in the armed forces in Vietnam and nearby areas.
+Many of these veterans, as well as other people in the area, were exposed to Agent Orange.

-Exposure to Agent Orange varied a great deal.
-Exposures could have occurred when the chemicals were breathed in, ingested in contaminated food or drinks, or absorbed through the skin.
-Exposure may have been possible through the eyes or through breaks in the skin, as well.
+Exposure to Agent Orange could have occurred when the chemicals were breathed in, ingested in contaminated food or drinks, or absorbed through the skin.
+Exposure might have been possible through the eyes or through breaks in the skin, as well.

-One of the challenges in assessing the health effects of Agent Orange exposure has been trying to determine how much any individual was exposed to (or even what they were exposed to), as very little information of this type is available.
+One of the challenges in assessing the health effects of Agent Orange exposure has been determining how much an individual was exposed to (or even what they were exposed to).
+Very little information on this is available.

 In general, the American Cancer Society does not determine if something causes cancer (that is, if it is a carcinogen), but we do look to other respected organizations for help with this.
 Based on current research, some of these organizations have made the following determinations:

-In addition, the US National Academies of Sciences, Engineering, and Medicine (NASEM) linked exposure to Agent Orange (and some other herbicides) to certain cancers and cancer precursors in its most recent report, titled Veterans and Agent Orange: Update 11 (2018):
+The US National Academies of Sciences, Engineering, and Medicine (NASEM) has linked exposure to Agent Orange (and some other herbicides) to certain cancers and cancer precursors in its most recent report, Veterans and Agent Orange: Update 11 (2018):

-The IOM categories provide a framework for US government policy decisions regarding compensation for US Vietnam veterans.
+These categories provide a framework for US government policy decisions regarding compensation for US Vietnam veterans (see below).

 No widely available lab tests can show if someone was exposed to Agent Orange in the past.
-Because of this, the Department of Veterans Affairs (VA) presumes that all veterans who served in certain places at certain times might have been exposed, and therefore might be eligible for certain medical benefits for service-related disabilities.
+Because of this, the Department of Veterans Affairs (VA) presumes that all veterans who served in certain places at certain times might have been exposed, and therefore might be eligible for benefits for certain medical conditions considered to be service-related disabilities.

-Vietnam veterans and those who served at certain other locations (such as Thailand or the Korean Demilitarized Zone) who were exposed to Agent Orange or other herbicides may be eligible for 3 kinds of benefits.
+Vietnam veterans and those who served in certain other locations (such as Thailand or the Korean Demilitarized Zone) and were exposed to Agent Orange or other herbicides may be eligible for 3 kinds of benefits.

 Disability compensation: Disability compensation payments are available for veterans with certain service-related illnesses, including some types of cancer.
 The amount of the monthly payment is determined by the extent of disability.

-The cancers considered by the US government as related to Agent Orange exposure correspond closely to the cancers found by the IOM to have “sufficient” or “limited/suggestive” evidence of an association:
+The cancers considered by the US government as related to Agent Orange exposure correspond closely to the cancers found by the NASEM report to have “sufficient” or “limited/suggestive” evidence of an association:

 Some conditions other than cancer are also considered related to Agent Orange exposure.

-To learn more about whether you might be eligible for these benefits, call the Department of Veterans Affairs at 1-800-749-8387 or visit their website at: https://www.publichealth.va.gov/exposures/agentorange/.
+To learn if you might be eligible for these benefits, call the Department of Veterans Affairs at 1-800-749-8387 or visit their website at: https://www.publichealth.va.gov/exposures/agentorange/.

-Be sure your doctor knows if you have a history of Agent Orange exposure.
-Because of the possibility of increased cancer risk, your doctor might advise you to get cancer screening tests and to promptly report any suspicious symptoms.
+Be sure your doctor knows if you have been exposed to Agent Orange.
+Because of the possibility of increased cancer risk, your doctor might advise you to get certain cancer screening tests and to promptly report any suspicious symptoms.

-If you are concerned about past exposure to Agent Orange, you may want to join a support group online or through your local VA hospital.
+If you are concerned about having been exposed to Agent Orange, you may want to join a support group online or through your local VA hospital.